Live News Articles Safety Guide Register Now ▶

 Solana swap, $500Bridge overhead applies~0.25% pool fee + <$0.01 gas

-OKX’s native token OKB provides fee discounts on the CEX trading side when held above certain thresholds.
-The discount applies to OKX’s own trading fees and does not pass through to on-chain gas costs or protocol-level pool fees, so the net benefit is narrower than the headline discount suggests for traders who primarily operate on-chain.
+OKX’s native token OKB provides additional fee discounts on the CEX side above certain holding thresholds, but those discounts do not pass through to on-chain gas or protocol-level pool fees.
+The net benefit for primarily on-chain traders is narrower than the headline discount suggests.

-If you have evaluated OKX and determined it fits your workflow, using the Registration Code 2090054 when creating your account applies a spot maker fee reduction to 0.06% for your initial trading period — relevant if you are running meaningful volume through the CEX side while managing DeFi positions.
-It is a fee adjustment, not a bonus.
+If you have evaluated OKX and determined it fits your workflow, using the Registration Code 2090054 when creating your account applies a spot maker fee reduction for your initial trading period — a fee adjustment, not a bonus guarantee.

 Register on OKX →